haskell/containers/docs/map.rst

 -----------------

 Didn't find what you're looking for?
-This tutorial only covered the most common map functions, for a full list of functions see the :map:`Data.Map.Strict` and :map:`Data.IntMap` API documentation.
+This tutorial only covered the most common map functions, for a full list of functions see the :haddock_short:`Data.Map.Strict#Map` and :haddock_short:`Data.IntMap.Strict#IntMap` API documentation.